Pain management following a car crash.

 Injuries during an automobile accident are almost inevitable and although an individual may not instantly develop symptoms of pain and discomfort as a result, these can be triggered in a matter of a few hours or days.
 For more information, please feel free to ask Dr. Jimenez or contact us at (915) 850-0900.

-The information herein on "Guidelines on Post-Accident Pain Management" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Guidelines on Post-Accident Pain Management" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.